On a non-Abelian Poincar\'e lemma

-It comes about naturally to drop the condition of flatness and consider the `universal' family, i.e., the space of all paths on $M$ (of some appropriate class, such as, e.g., piecewise smooth).
-It is a path groupoid $\Paths\, (M)$.
-More precisely, consider a principal $G$-bundle $P\to M$ over $M$, where $G$ is a supergroup\,\footnote{It may be natural to consider bundles over $\Pi TM$ from the start.}, endowed with Quillen's superconnection $\nabla$.
-Then the \emph{parallel transport} corresponding to $\nabla$ is an even \underline{form} on the path groupoid $\Paths\, (M)$ on $M$ (arrows are paths up to reparametrization) with values in the transitive Lie groupoid $\Frame(P)$ associated with the principal bundle $P\to M$, i.e., it is a map
+It comes about naturally to drop the condition of flatness and consider the space of all paths on $M$ (of some appropriate class, such as, e.g., piecewise smooth).
+It is a ``path groupoid'' $\Paths\, (M)$ (objects are points of $M$, arrows are paths).
+More precisely, consider a principal $G$-bundle $P\to M$ over $M$, where $G$ is a supergroup\,\footnote{\,It may be natural to consider from the start bundles over $\Pi TM$.}, endowed with Quillen's superconnection $\nabla$.
+Then the \emph{parallel transport} corresponding to $\nabla$ is an even {form} on the path groupoid $\Paths\, (M)$ on $M$ with values in the transitive (super) Lie groupoid $\Frame(P)$ associated with the principal bundle $P\to M$, i.e., it is a supermanifold map